 - one foreign language as “Language A” or “Language B Higher Level” subject (German International School Doha: English B in HL)

-- one natural sciences subject (German International School Doha : Biology compulsory, Chemistry optionally)
+- one natural sciences subject (German International School Doha : Biology)

-- one social sciences subject (German International School Doha: History)
+- one social sciences subject (German International School Doha: History in SL or HL)

 - either mathematics or a natural sciences subject as a “Higher Level” subject

 - as sixth subject either one more subject of category 1 to 4 (see > IB® subjects) or one of the following subjects: Art/ Design, Music, Theatre Arts; Film, Literature and Performance, one more modern foreign language, Latin, Classical Greek, General Chemistry, Applied Chemistry, Environmental Systems, Computer Science, Design Technology, World Religions, Sports exercise and health science

 (DIS Dohe: Chemistry in SL or HL, possibly Visual Arts in the future if demand is high)